 In accordance with the Government of India Act 1935, provincial elections are held in the British Indian Empire in all eleven provinces (excluding Aden, Burma, and the various Indian protectorates and agencies).
 As a result of the elections, the Indian National Congress, under Jawaharlal Nehru, wins 707 seats and gains power in Assam, Bihar, Bombay Presidency, Central Provinces, Madras Presidency, North-West Frontier Province, Orissa, and United Provinces.
 It’s closest rival, the All-India Muslim League of Muhammad Ali Jinnah, wins only 106 seats and fails to secure the remaining provinces (Bengal, Punjab, and Sind).

-Harold Ingrams, the first British political officer in Al Mukalla, capital of the Qu'aiti Sultanate of Shihr and Mukalla in the Hadhramaut, brokers a peace between the Qu'aiti Sultanate and its rival, the Kathiri Sultanate of Seiyun.
-The peace is financed by Sayyid Abu Bakur of Tarim, who is intent on building a motor road from Tarim to the port of Shihr, and establishes some stability in the Hadhramaut.
+Harold Ingrams, the first British political officer in Al Mukalla, capital of the Qu’aiti Sultanate of Shihr and Mukalla in the Hadhramaut, brokered a peace between the Qu’aiti Sultanate and its rival, the Kathiri Sultanate of Seiyun.
+The peace was financed by Sayyid Abu Bakur of Tarim, who was intent on building a motor road from Tarim to the port of Shihr, and established some stability in the Hadhramaut.